wazuh/wazuh-documentation/source/user-manual/api/rbac/auth_context.rst

     :align: center
     :width: 100%

-- To achieve this match, the user send the following authorization context:
+- To achieve this match, the user sends the following authorization context:

 .. code-block:: json
         :class: output